 - Trim third-party scripts aggressively

-2. Fix render-blocking and prioritization
+2. Fix render-blocking and prioritisation

 - Inline minimal critical CSS